 Bungie also promises more unique and interesting Raid rewards in form of Raid-specific perks and a certainty of them dropping in major encounters.
 Additionally, there will be "a new Ghost with Raid-specific perks that has a chance to drop from the Leviathan and Eater of Worlds final encounters."

 The spring update is where things get a bit hazy, but seeing as there’s a lot to do until then, we can’t complain.
 Destiny 2 players can expect Spring changes to bring another piece of DLC, Crucible changes, addition of private matches, 6v6 PvP among others minor ones.
-For more details, refer to the full blog post .
+For more details, refer to .